SeldonIO/alibi/CONTRIBUTING.md

 When you contribute code, you affirm that the contribution is your original work and that you license the work to the project under the project's open source license.
 Whether or not you state this explicitly, by submitting any copyrighted material via pull request, email, or other means you agree to license the material under the project's open source license and warrant that you have the legal authority to do so.

 ## Getting started
-The easiest way to get started is to install all the development dependencies in a separate virtual environment:
+The easiest way to get started is to clone `alibi` and install it locally together with all the development dependencies in a separate virtual environment:
 ```
+git clone git@github.com:SeldonIO/alibi.git
+cd alibi
+pip install -e .
 pip install -r requirements/dev.txt -r requirements/docs.txt
 ```
 This will install everything needed to run alibi and all the dev tools